cdalla/webserver/README.md

 docker run --rm -it container /bin/bash
 ```

 This will run the container in interactive mode, opening a new shell on the command line.
+This shell is now running in Linux, execute the program like you can see in the Linux
-If you want to run the webserver with a different configuration file, you can easily edit the Dockerfile (last line, see comment in Dockerfile)
+example above